MarioniLab/RegressionBASiCS2017/ChainGeneration/README.md

 *Downsampling* and *Datasets* are shell scripts that initialize batch jobs to run multiple jobs in parallel.

+The main folder contains scripts to test the functionality of the model.
+[DifferentialTesting](../master/ChainGeneration/DifferentialTesting) contains scripts to run the model on datasets for which biological analyses were done.

 A brief description of its functionality can be found in th header of each script.